Appeals Court Revives Sarah Palin's Defamation Lawsuit Against 'The New York Times'

 Even beyond the procedural irregularity, the opinion said, Palin's case against the Times "states a plausible claim for relief."

 The appellate court judges stressed that the burden on Palin's legal team to actually prove her claim is high — it must prove with "clear and convincing evidence" that the author of the editorial "acted with actual malice."
-But it said that Palin had a plausible enough case to move forward.
+But the judges said that Palin had a plausible enough case to move forward.

-As to the actual merits of Palin's defamation case, that'll be up to a lower court to decide.
+As to the actual merits of Palin's defamation case, that will be up to a lower court to decide.